What is Reiki?

 - Crown chakra (Sahasrara) — at the top of the head

-Each chakra has an associated colour (blue for Visuddha), element (earth for Muladhara), physiology (stomach, pancreas, kidneys, etc for Manipura), and area of influence (emotions, movement, sexuality, etc for Svadhisthana).
-The idea is that when these chakras are healthy and well, the associated areas of the body and mental areas are healthy and well.
+The chakras are often associated with a colour (blue for Visuddha), element (earth for Muladhara), physiology (stomach, pancreas, kidneys, etc for Manipura), and area of influence (emotions, movement, sexuality, etc for Svadhisthana), but there isn’t universal agreement on these, or even on their location in the body.
+However, the idea is that when these chakras are healthy and well, the associated areas of the body and mental areas are healthy and well.
 An imbalance in a chakra, whether it’s an over abundance of energy or lack of energy, will lead to imbalances in the areas that correspond to that chakra.

 What’s the origin of Reiki?